Ricks-Lab/gpu-utils/README.md

 * Implement requirements file for with and without a venv.
 * Found and fixed a few minor bugs.
 * Fixed issue with *amdgpu-plot* becoming corrupt over time.
+* Implemented clean shutdown of monitor and better buffering to plot.
+This could have caused in problems in systems with many GPUs.

 ## Development Plans
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!